Difference between recruiter outreach and auto apply

 - Best for: passive search, senior roles, positions not publicly listed.

-- Useful when you want to be approached without actively applying.
+- Useful when you want to be discoverable on a platform you trust.

 Using both